Sparkleleuk/Sustainability_Matters/about.md

 ---
 **What is Sustainability Matters?**

-Sustainability Matters aims to highlight sustainability-related news and make practical sense of it all.
-It is intended to inform and educate a diverse set of readers on the relevance of sustainability in our day to day lives so that we, as ordinary folks, can make informed decisions and take action to make the world a healthier, safer and more sustainable place to live in.
+Sustainability Matters is an information service that provides a diverse set of readers quick and easy-to-read access to sustainability-related news and analysis.
+It is intended to inform and educate readers of the relevance of sustainability to our day to day lives so that we, as ordinary folks, can make informed decisions and take action to make the world a healthier, safer and more sustainable place to live in.

+If you are interested in sustainability news but find it difficult or are too busy to find them, or you have little familiarity with sustainability but understand that this is relevant to you, try us out.
+You might just learn a thing or two in less than five minutes of reading a day.

 **What is Sustainability?**

 The million dollar question.
 Believe it or not, there is no formal definition of sustainability.
-However, the use of the word sustainability has evolved from environmental matters to include an array of themes from human rights and diversity to corporate ethics and governance.
+However, the use of the word has evolved from environmental matters to include an array of themes from human rights and diversity to corporate ethics and governance.

-When we talk about sustainability, we are not simply talking about recycling.
-We monitor a range of environmental, social and governance topics that contribute to a sustainable and resilient world.
-We have a broad definition of sustainability, as defined by the [UN World Commission on Environment and Development](http://www.un-documents.net/our-common-future.pdf), and the [Principles for Responsible Investment](https://www.unpri.org/about).

-Hence, you will see diverse topics such as labor issues, privacy and information security, diversity, ethics, in addition to climate being covered in this site.
-Indeed, the breadth of what can be considered a "sustainability issue" can be overwhelming, but our mission is to simplify them and connect them to our daily lives.
-The rest is up to you.
+At Sustainability Matters, we are not simply talking about recycling; we monitor a range of environmental, social and governance topics.
+Our definition of sustainability takes its cue from [UN World Commission on Environment and Development](http://www.un-documents.net/our-common-future.pdf), and the [Principles for Responsible Investment](https://www.unpri.org/about).
+Hence, you will see diverse topics such as labor issues, privacy and information security, diversity, food security, ethics, in addition to climate being covered in this site.

+Indeed, the breadth of what can be considered a sustainability issue can be overwhelming, while the scope of some topics can be complex.
+Our mission is to bring these issues to you in a way that is simple and easy to understand.
+We strongly believe that everybody has a stake in a sustainable and just world, and knowing about these issues is a step towards taking concrete action.

 **How does Sustainability Matters work?**